kaycebasques/kayce.basqu.es/src/blog/ancestors.md

 hilariously flawed logic says that I should have more than 1B ancestors at that point.

 Nonetheless, the basic premise holds: you've got a lot of ancestors.
-So when your DNA test tells you that you descend from your favorite type of people from your favorite country, that could very well be true.
-But it's probably true as well that you also descend from your least-favorite type of people from your least-favorite country, too!